pioneers/runtime/docs/docs/api.md

 The input classes are both of the input classes that can only be run durring the teleoperated game phase.
 These two classes allow a student to recieve a booliean value for whether or not a button is pressed down or not.
 Most students will use these classes to

 ## `Gamepad.get_value(input)`
 The `Gamepad` class recieves input for when there is a change to a controller.
-This class is only usable durring the `def teleop_main():` process.
+This class is only usable durring the teleop phase.

 `input`: identifies which button or joystick will be returned.
 This function is useful for checking the state of a button or joystick